David E. Breen

 I am currently on the Program Committee of

-the 2010 International Conference on Shape Modeling and Applications.
+the 2023 IEEE International Conference on Bioinformatics and Biomedicine.

 Teaching